Biden, South Korea's Moon ''deeply concerned'' about NKorea | Law-Order

 Their meeting was only Biden's second in-person session with a foreign leader because of the coronavirus pandemic.

+Moon said after the meeting the two had “a very frank dialogue like old friends” and emphasized the need for cooperation on security issues in the region.

+“The most urgent common task that our two countries must undertake is achieving complete denuclearization and permanent peace on the Korean peninsula,” he said.

-Their formal talks in the afternoon ran long, Biden said, noting his staff interrupted repeatedly to warn they were over time.
+Moon said the two “reaffirmed the strength” of the nations' alliance and “affirmed the common vision for developing it into an even stronger one.”
+Their formal talks in the afternoon ran long, Biden said in earlier remarks, noting his staff interrupted repeatedly to warn they were over time.
 “But I enjoyed the meeting so much that it caused us to move everything back,” Biden said, as he highlighted the two countries' “long history of shared sacrifice.”
 Moon said “The world is welcoming America's return,” an oblique reference to former President Donald Trump's attempts to disengage on some aspects of American diplomacy.

 The White House announced last month that it had completed a review of North Korea policy and Biden would veer from the strategies of his two most recent predecessors, rejecting both Trump's deeply personal effort to win over North Korean leader Kim Jong Un and Barack Obama's more hands-off approach.
 But the administration has yet to detail what its third-way effort to try to prod the North to abandon its nuclear program will look like.